PurvaShinde21/devops-test/Readme.md

 Making the script executable ensured the workflow was repeatable and reliable, highlighting the DevOps focus on automation and consistency.
 Using Git and GitHub to initialize version control, create a separate `feature` branch, commit files, and push them to a remote repository demonstrated collaboration, version tracking, and rollback readiness.

 Each of these actions mirrors real-world DevOps practices, where automated scripts, continuous integration, continuous delivery, logging, version control, and safe branching strategies work together to create efficient, reliable, and maintainable software development and deployment pipelines.
-Overall, this assignment shows that even small, structured tasks—when performed thoughtfully—can embody key DevOps principles such as automation, repeatability, traceability, collaboration, and continuous improvement.
+Overall, this assignment shows that even small, structured tasks when performed thoughtfully can embody key DevOps principles such as automation, repeatability, traceability, collaboration, and continuous improvement.

 Step 1: Create Directory